nlesc-sherlock/data_tools_integration/docs/technical_overview/dataimport.md

 Created Tuesday 16 February 2016

 Here we will shortly discuss how to get data into HDFS.
-To get the most out of HDFS, you need to store your data in a format that is a 'Resilient Distributed Datasets' or RDD: This will allow you to use all features like data locality, job scheduling etc. An RDD consists of a set of records with, depending on the format, extensible metadata.
+To get the most out of HDFS, you need to store your data in a format that is a 'Resilient Distributed Dataset' or RDD: This will allow you to use all features like data locality, job scheduling etc. An RDD consists of a set of records with, depending on the format, extensible metadata.
 A RDD is split or joined along the records for processing on the hadoop cluster.
 This means that when storing your data in hadoop, you should be careful with the file format.

 Text Data
 ---------
-For text data, JSON and XML like formats cannot be split at arbitrary places (ie. you need the opening, <record>, and closing, </record>, tags for XML to stay valid.
+For text data, JSON and XML like formats cannot be split at arbitrary places (ie. you need the pair of opening and closing tags for XML to stay valid).
 CSV or record JSON, where each line of the file is an independent record, is highly recommended.

 General text data can also be converted to a number of binary formats: